keithjgrant/budget.keithjgrant.com/content/docs/usage/expense-entry.md

 # Expense entry
 Every time you make a purchase, enter it on the _Expenses_ sheet.
 Enter an amount and a description of the purchase, then select which budget category it belongs to.
-If you leave the date box empty, it will automatically fill today's date after you input the amount.
+If you leave the date box empty, it will automatically fill today's date when you input the amount.

 ![Entering a purchase on the expenses sheet](/images/entering-expenses.png)